 Furthermore, German participants might be able to apply for “Bildungsurlaub” – you can find more information on that and the federal states in which we are recognized for “Bildungsurlaub” here.

 By participating in the winter edition, students can earn ECTS credit points after submitting an extra paper.

 ECTS stands for European Credit Transfer and Accumulation System.
 It is a standard for comparing the study attainment and performance of students of higher education across the European Union and other collaborating European countries.
 1 ECTS point is equivalent to 30 hours of work.
 Home universities may decide on the equivalent credits they may award to their students based on that description.

 Please note that it is not possible to earn ECTS credit point during the summer edition of the program.

-We are offfering a social program for participants of the Intercultural Trainer Academy, including activities on the weekend.
+For our face-to-face academies, we are offering a social program for participants of the Intercultural Trainer Academy, including activities on the weekend.
 Once you have successfully registered for the Intercultural Trainer Academy, we will keep you informed about the social program.
 You can join in the offered leisure activities or organize your own trips.

 Outside the official class hours (9:00-18:00 from Monday to Thursday, 09:00-15:00 on Friday), you can spend your free time any way you like.
 However, please note that we also offer optional evening sessions as well as opportunities for social gatherings.